The Bourne Supremacy (PG-13)

 “They should have left him alone,” but aren’t we so glad they didn’t?

+Matt Damon returns as Jason Bourne, or so he thinks, in The Bourne Supremacy, the second big screen adaptation of the classic espionage intrigue novels penned by Robert Ludlum.
 When last we left Bourne, he and gal-pal Marie (Franka Potente) were fashioning a quiet life for themselves on an obscure beach far away from the all-seeing eyes of the CIA, Project Treadstone had been cancelled by Ward Abbott (Brian Cox), and it looked as though Bourne would be able to quietly spend his remaining days in love’s sweet embrace.

 For most movie fans, the inciting incident shouldn’t be too hard to call.
 You probably surmised it from the trailer.
 Obviously something has to happen to set Bourne off and as heartbreaking as that event might seem it introduces the audience to a whole new dimension of this wonderful character called Jason Bourne.